 7 Why poor countries remain poor: the Latin American dependency school

 9 Capability deprivation and poverty: Amartya Sen revisited

 11 Alleviating global poverty: a note on the experimental approach

 PETER FREDRIKSSON, SEBASTIAN JÄVERVALL, EVA MÖRK, TORSTEN PERSSON, AND JAKOB SVENSSON

 Mats Lundahl is Professor Emeritus of Development Economics at the Stockholm School of Economics, Sweden.

-Daniel Rauhut is Associate Professor at the Karelian Institute at the University of Eastern Finland.
+Daniel Rauhut is Associate Professor and holds a PhD in Economic History.
+He works as senior researcher at the University of Eastern Finland in Joensuu, Finland.

-Neelambar Hatti is Professor Emeritus of Economic History at Lund University, Sweden.
+Neelambar Hatti is Professor Emeritus of Economic History at the School of Economics and Management at Lund University, Sweden.